getsolus/solus-site.github.io/content/blog/2015/10/2015-10-29-announcing-1-0-release-candidate-1/index.md

 This Release Candidate will enable us to receive feedback, thoroughly test the driver installation and help provide a better driver experience for end users.
 With our driver management software landing, we will integrate 32-bit / multilib support after ensuring there are no further issues with DoFlicky.

-Due to the [quality of the proprietary AMD drivers](https://plus.google.com/u/0/+Solus-Project/posts/MJHYa77cQLe) (fglrx), we will not be providing them at this moment in time.
+Due to the quality of the proprietary AMD drivers (fglrx), we will not be providing them at this moment in time.
 We will provide them as an update after RC1.

 ### Firefox Theming

 {{< relimg "Screenshot-from-2015-10-27-01-20-35.png" >}}

 The default theme for Firefox has been changed to [Arc Firefox Darker theme](https://github.com/horst3180/arc-firefox-theme) to provide a consistent user experience and design throughout Solus.
-This is a stunning theme that compliments the usage of the default GTK theme, [Arc Darker](https://github.com/horst3180/Arc-theme.
+This is a stunning theme that compliments the usage of the default GTK theme, [Arc Darker](https://github.com/horst3180/Arc-theme).
 The other Arc Firefox theme variants are available from the Appearance section of Firefox.

 ### Download

 #### Obtaining Release Candidate 1

-You may download the ISO by going [here](https://solus-project.com/1-0-rc1/).
+You may download the ISO by going [here](https://getsol.us/download).

 ##### Note on Virtualization